 The sensor module has a self-check for its general functionality.
-With every measurement the algorithm performs an internal check of resistances to identify potential damage, and the ZMOD4510 measurement output contains a sensor self-check status with either warm-up, valid, or damage.
-The following are possible reasons for the error:
+With every measurement the algorithm performs an internal check of resistances to identify potential damage (in other words, a damage error). and the ZMOD4510 measurement output contains a sensor self-check status with either warm-up, valid, or damage.
+If a damage error lasts longer than 60 minutes then the following are possible reasons: